dn070017/CAVACHON/sample_data/config_templates/README.md

   * description: the outputs of which component to used.
 * `with_respect_to`:
   * required: `True`
-  * type: `str`
+  * type: `list(str)`
-  * description: compute integrated gradietn with respect to the latent representation of which component.
+  * description: compute integrated gradient with respect to the latent representation of which component.

 [back to top](#config-hierarchy)
 &nbsp;